exercism/cpp/exercises/practice/secret-handshake/.approaches/introduction.md

 There are many ways to solve Secret Handshake.
 One general approach is to use a series of `if` statements and then use [`reverse()`][reverse] if needed.
-Another general approach is to iterate once even if the signals are meant to be reversed.
+Another general approach is to iterate once even if the actions are meant to be reversed.

 ## Approach: `if` statements with `reverse()`